gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 | FAIRsharing FAIR Metrics | https://github.com/FAIRMetrics/Metrics/tree/master/MaturityIndicators | A set of 14 universal metric (Wilkinson et al. 2018). |

 The full description of the FAIR-QMM for digital scientific data is provided in Tables A2-5 for the Findability, Accessibility, Interperability, and Reusability dimension, respectively.
-Additional information on explanations, examples, and corresponding harmonized FAIRness indicators from Peng (2023) can be found in Peng et al. (2024).
+Additional information on explanations, examples, and corresponding harmonized FAIRness indicators can be found in Peng et al. (2024).

 **Table A2.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the Findability dimension
 <table>